hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 1. What happens when the application under development causes an exception?
 How does the system handle these exceptions (provide debugger, stop execution, stop rendering, ...)?
 Does the liveness extend to these exceptions?
 2. How can the system itself break?
 What happens when there is a failure in the system/tool itself?

+* The execution stops (when temporal recursion only the single execution stops -> temporal recursion breaks
+* The system itself has no checks/balances since it is really low level

 ### Left out features
 Which features of the system were not described and why were they left out?

+* FFI is not described in-depth
+* Standard Lib not described in-depth

 ---

 ## Models

 ### Mutable or immutable past
+* Immutable past
+* No explicit concept of the past
+* Only functions that mutate state/evaluate to something

 To which category does the system or parts of it belong and why?

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*

 ### Tanimoto's Level of Live Programming
+* Tanimoto Level 4
+* Changes to the system are instant (sans a very short adaptation and emergence phase)

 To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?

 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*